 Change will also come to CUHK Business School.
 “Like any business school, we need to be working with our stakeholders because things are changing rapidly so we need to change as well,” Prof. Zhou added, noting that the school must stay ahead of the curve in the knowledge and content delivered.

 “I want CUHK Business School to be one of the leading business schools not only in Asia, but for the entire world.” — Prof. Lin Zhou

-The continued advance of technology also means the school must endeavor to push the envelope in how content is delivered, he says.
+The continued advance of technology also means the school must endeavour to push the envelope in how content is delivered, he said.
 The School must expand digital learning and experiential learning, figuring out how they could best be adapted to CUHK Business School’s existing curricular to help students learn more efficiently and effectively.

 While on the programme level the school has been highly successful in maintaining strong ties with stakeholders such as its alumni and corporate partners, Prof. Zhou intends to increase outreach of the School as a whole to seek support and guidance from all sectors of society.

 This extends to outreach of other CUHK faculties as well.
 “Business now is more complicated.
 It’s impacted by forces ranging from politics to social movements and technology,” he said, adding that this meant that CUHK Business School should seek to build its cross-faculty ties – such as in engineering and the social sciences – in order to provide the most comprehensive education to students so they are equipped to address this increasingly complex business world.

 Prof. Zhou also said he was highly excited by the opportunities posed by the establishment of CUHK-Shenzhen in 2014, and will seek to forge a closer relationship with colleagues there.
 “We are going to try to see if we can provide joint teaching programmes in addition to the joint research institutes we already have in place,” he said.